Skip to main content

 2. How long does MAT usually last?

-The duration of MAT differs based on the individual’s needs and treatment objectives.
+The duration of MAT varies based on the individual’s needs and treatment objectives.
 Some people may take advantage of short-term MAT to control withdrawal symptoms, while others may need long-term treatment to support their recovery.

 3. Is MAT effective in treating substance use disorders?